 "What is for dinner anyways?"
 Rebecca broke the silent silence.

-"Duck miss, grilled with a red wine and some mashed potatoes on the side," Sophie said.
+"Duck, miss, grilled with a red wine and some mashed potatoes on the side," Sophie smiled and the plates were revealed.
+Irene's stomach grumbled quietly at the beautiful sight of food.

 "I don't.
-Sophie recently found out that cooking the flavorful drinks I very well hate, it takes away the alcohol, causing only flavor, and not drunkenness," Irene smiled, sipping her newly poured tea.
+Sophie recently found out that cooking the flavorful drinks I very well hate, it takes away the alcohol, causing only flavor, and not drunkenness," Irene smiled, sipping her newly poured tea, the best subsitution to alcohol.
+Although, one of the chefs did pour wine into their guests glass, which means they did have alcohol rolling around somewhere.

 "Sophie?"
 Rebecca caused Sophie to look up, "Are you very intelligent?"